fed/blog/src/pages/blog/css-specificity.md

 This example has a specificity of `(0,0,2,2)`:

 - 0: number of inline styles
 - 0: number of IDs
 - 2: number of classes, attributes, and pseudo-classes
 - 2: number of elements and pseudo-elements

+## What do we do with these values?

+How do we compare them?

 Credits: https://egghead.io/lessons/css-understand-css-selector-specificity